Powidl: Historical context

 Unlike with modern fruit spreads, the original method of long-boiling kills almost all germs while the water removal provides for high sugars content (above 70%), acting as a natural preservative.

 In this the traditional method of production allows for a long shelf life even in unsealed containers.
 This property made powidl unique among other pre-industrial fruit products available in the area.

-The choice of prune plums, as compared to other sugar-rich fruit grown in the area, including other plum varieties, is their riping as one of the last fruits in the season, after the main harvest.
+The choice of prune plums, as compared to other sugar-rich fruit grown in the area, including other plum varieties, is their ripening as one of the last fruits in the season, after the main harvest.
 The prune trees are less sensitive to cold, making them popular in harsher climate areas.
 Powidl and Slivovitz, being both products of the fruit with long and very long storage, allowed yearly prunes harvest fluctuations to be compensated readily.

 The prune plums are naturally suitable for processing, compared to other late-season fruit.
 When ripe, the prune core separates from the shell easily, unlike with other plum varieties, and the fruit skin has little structural strength, dissolving while cooked.

 The sturdier Apple or Pear fruit require mechanical core separation and either the removal or pre-processing of the tough skins before cooking.
 While such processing can be economical with modern machinery, it was a major challenge in the pre-industrial era or in a household setting.